wcwhitejr99-home/my-dojo/online-devops-dojo/version-control/step2.md

-We will now download a copy of your own personal pet-clinic GitHub repository locally by issuing a `git clone`.
+We will now download a copy of your own personal pet-clinic GitHub repository locally by issuing  `git clone`.
 To streamline this process, you will get asked a few questions and a script will do it for you.

 **Note**: you will re-use GitHub's "Personal Access Token" you created in the